um-grex/grex-docs/content/english/specific-soft/jupyter-notebook.md

 salloc --partition=skylake --nodes=1 --ntasks-per-node=2 --time=0-3:00:00
 {{< /highlight >}}

-The above should give you a command prompt on a compute node.
-You may change some parameters like __partition__, __time__, ... etc to fit your needs.
-Then, make sure that a Python module is loaded and jupyter is installed, either in the Python or in a virtualenv, let's start a notebook server, using an arbitrary port 8765.
-If the port is already in use, pick another number.
+This should give you a command prompt on a compute node.
+You may adjust parameters like partition, time limit, etc., to fit your needs.
+Next, ensure that a Python module is loaded and that Jupyter is installed, either within the Python environment or a virtual environment.
+Then start a notebook server, choosing an arbitrary port number, such as 8765.
+(If the port is already in use, simply pick another.)

-> Note that a desired Python module must be loaded, and corresponding virtualenv must be activated as per above to access the jupyter-notebook command!
+> Note that a desired Python module must be loaded, and corresponding virtualenv must be activated as before accessing the jupyter-notebook command!

 {{< highlight bash >}}
 jupyter-notebook --ip 0.0.0.0 --no-browser --port 8765